mlflow/mlflow-go/docs/porting-a-new-endpoint.md

 After that, run `mage generate` again and check if our fields in `DeleteTag` now contain `validate:"required"`.

-Note that we do not need to process `_assert_string` because in Go all the structs are already statically typed.
+Note that we do not need to process `_assert_string` because in Go, all structs are already statically typed.

 It may happen that the [baked-in validations](https://github.com/go-playground/validator?tab=readme-ov-file#baked-in-validations) of the Go validator are not sufficient.
 If this occurs, please create a [custom validation rule](https://pkg.go.dev/github.com/go-playground/validator/v10#hdr-Custom_Validation_Functions) in [pkg/validation/validation.go](../pkg/validation/validation.go).

-## Implement the Service Method
+## Implement the Service Logic

 We aim to keep the Go implementation as close to the Python code as possible.
 That's why we have a thin service layer and keep most logic in the (SQL) store instead of the service.
 This keeps things similar to Python, making it easier to port and compare the code.